Burnwood1911/shoket/README.md

 ```

-3. Get the response by calling `.charge()` method passing `paymentDetails` oject as paramenter.
+3. Get the response by calling `.charge()` method passing `paymentDetails` object as a parameter.
 NOTE chargeresponse can be null

 ```js
 final ChargeResponse? response = await shoket.charge(paymentDetails);